KINGS DAY, THURSDAY, JANUARY 6, 2022: Happy Carnival!

 Abita Springs gets into the Carnival fun with their annual do-it-yourself parade which begins and ends at the Abita Springs Middle School.

 When we did our live broadcasts from the Uptown parades a couple of years ago, Pontchartrain refused to give us any advance information about their parade and were actually kind of snippy about it.
 Negative Eleventy Billion stars.

-Parading on the first Saturday, Freret hires our friend Professor Carl Nivale every year to call the parade from Gallier Hall and last year he invited us to join the Freret group on the reviewing stand.
+Parading on the first Saturday, Freret hires our friend Professor Carl Nivale every year to call the parade from Gallier Hall (in 2019 and 2020 he called most of the Uptown parades) and last year he invited us to party with him and Grand Marshal Marty Graw on the reviewing stand.
 Plus when we did the parade broadcasts Freret graciously sent us their entire parade script.
 Five stars.

 I remember when Carrollton used to roll in Mid-City by my house and when I was a kid Mr. Stokes the milkman used to ride in it and my mom would call out "Mr. Stokes!"
 Not sure if he threw anything to us.
 Whatever happened to milkmen?
 Discuss.

 King Arthur is one of the more underrated gems of Carnival but it puts on a good parade and membership is open to all.
 Our friends Meghan and Andy ride in it and wife and I always talk about joining up since it would be the chance to ride together.
 One day.
-It's the 9th largest Krewe and the first weekend's largest parade so by the end you're ready to call it a day but you can't because...
+It's the 9th largest Krewe and the first weekend's largest parade and fortunately Alla has moved to Friday night so afterward you can go home and admire your grails.

 The oldest women's carnival club in Terrebonne Parish.
 I include them here because I used to be a Houma radio DJ and one day had to toss out to a live broadcast from this parade and I was terrified of having to say “Krewe of Hyacinthians” on-air.